reetcodelabs/reetcode/README.md

 ## Filter the products

 - Add a filter to a products catalog search.
 This filter should allow for sending multiple options to the API.
 Inspiration is: Boring project Mono filtering.

+## Remove the feature flags

+- Slack just migrated to the new designs using feature flags.
+Now that all customers are on the new plan, remove the feature flags from the codebase.